HelloJohnito/Eventurebrite/README.md

 ### Bookmark

 Signed in users can bookmark events by toggling the bookmark icon, changing the color depending on whether the event has been bookmarked or not.
-On click, it updates the User's bookmarked event allowing the user to view the bookmarked events in his/her profile page.
+On click, it updates the user's bookmarked event allowing the user to view the bookmarked events in his/her profile page.

 ### Create Events